 Contact us today

 Your consultation will include an examination of everything from your teeth, gums and soft tissues to the shape and condition of your bite.
 Generally, we want to see how your whole mouth looks and functions.
 Before we plan your treatment we want to know everything about the health and aesthetic of your smile, and, most importantly, what you want to achieve so we can help you get there.

-- The type and number of implants you need.
+- The type and quantity of implants needed.

-- The time and experience of the dental team that will be with you every step of the way.
+- The expertise and experience of the dental team involved throughout the process.

-- The location and complexity of the surgery.
+- The location and complexity of the surgical procedure.

-Every case is different so it’s important to speak with a dentist and to have an oral exam to allow us to evaluate your unique situation and provide you with different treatment options to consider.
-We would be happy to provide you with a more accurate quote.
+Each case is unique, so it’s crucial to consult with a dentist and undergo an oral examination.
+This allows us to assess your specific situation and present various treatment options for your consideration.
+We would be delighted to provide you with a more precise cost estimate.

-Dental implants may require a steeper initial investment but they are more secure and durable than bridges or dentures.
-Removable dental prosthetics require different care and maintenance and you may need to have them adjusted or replaced as you age.
-By contrast, you take care of your dental implant like you would take care of your natural teeth, with routine oral care at home and routine dental exams.
+Dental implants may require a higher initial investment, but they offer greater stability and durability compared to bridges or dentures.
+Removable dental prosthetics necessitate distinct care and maintenance, and adjustments or replacements may be needed as you age.
+Conversely, caring for a dental implant is similar to maintaining your natural teeth, involving regular at-home oral care and routine dental check-ups.
 With proper care, a dental implant can last a lifetime.